-APPLICANTS: Hoy Shingleton, Trustee for Pearl Perkins, Beneficiary, and Eric and Stacy Lindberg OWNER: Same DEVELOPER: N/A APPLICANT REPRESENTATIVE: Annette Van Hilst, R.A.
-The Crossroads Group PROPERTY LOCATION: The properties are located North of Route 115 (Old Route 9 / Charles Town Road) along the Berkley/Jefferson County line.
-4115 Charles Town Rd and 16 Hospice Ln in Kearneysville.
-4113 Charles Town Ru and To Hospice Lii in Rearneysvine.
-LEGAL DESCRIPTION & ZONING DISTRICT: Tax District: Middleway (07); Map: 1; Parcels: 1.2 and 1.1 Zoned: Rural Hospice of the Eastern Panhandle Hunter Property Re-Zoned to R-LI-C Approved by CC on 02-20-14 SURROUNDING PROPERTIES: North: Berkeley County and Rural (Hospice), East: R-LI-C South: Rural, West: Berkeley County LOT AREA: Total Lot Area: 23.62 Parcel 1.2 - 16.62 acres (12.67 acres within Jefferson County) Parcel 1.1 - 7 acres PROPOSED ACTIVITY: To rezone from Rural to Residential-Light Industrial-Commercial.
+APPLICANT: Hunter Family c/o Ann Hunter

+OWNER: Ann, James, and Ernest Hunter

+DEVELOPER: N/A

+APPLICANT REPRESENTATIVE: Annette Van Hilst, R.A.
+The Crossroads Group

+PROPERTY LOCATION: The property is located on the north side of Old Route 9 (Route 115); Approx. 700 feet southeast of Berkley/Jefferson County line.

+District: Middleway (07); Map: 1; Parcel: 2

+LEGAL DESCRIPTION: BUILED

+ZONING DISTRICT: Rural

+SURROUNDING PROPERTIES: North: I-CEast: RSouth: RWest: R

+LOT AREA: 107 acres

+PROPOSED ACTIVITY: To rezone this Rural property to a designation of Residential-Light Industrial-Commercial.

 PLANNING COMMISSION RESPONSIBILITY: To advise the County Commission as to whether the requested Zoning Map Amendment is consistent with the 2004 Comprehensive Plan.

-STAFF FINDING: In this report, Staff presents the various factors related to these properties based on the Comprehensive Plan.
+STAFF FINDING: In this report, Staff presents the various factors related to this property based on the Comprehensive Plan.
 Staff finds the request to be consistent with the 2004 Comprehensive Plan.